Designer calls fashion line ‘antidote to extremism’

 Gholar, who grew up in the Baptist faith before converting, said some traditionalists are not fans of her clothing.

-But with more than 800,000 women practicing Islam across the globe, Gholar said there are still plenty of potential customers.
+But with millions of women practicing Islam across the globe, Gholar said there are still plenty of potential customers.

 Early in her faith she wore a hijab, but said she quit as she noticed those in social settings excluding her from conversations and generally seeking distance.